 “You’re wrong,” a friend of mine said.
-“You’re wrong about me, you’re wrong about these little theories you have about other people, and you’re so wrong about so many things that I’m beginning to wonder if you might be just plain stupid.”
+“You’re wrong about me, and the little theories you have about people always end up being wrong.
+You’re so wrong about so many things, in fact, that I’m beginning to wonder if you might be just plain stupid.”

-I don’t care what level of schooling one has achieved, how much intelligence one gains through experience, or the level of confidence one has in their abilities, a characterization as harsh as that hurts.
-The subject of such an assessment might attempt to diffuse the notion that they’re stupid by examining their accessor’s intelligence level, and their motivations for making such a charge, but it still leads to some soul searching.
+I don’t care what level of schooling one achieves, or the level of intelligence one gains through experience, such a charge hurts.
+The subject of such an assessment might attempt to defuse the power of the characterization by examining the accessor’s intelligence level, and the motivations they have for making such a charge, but it inevitably leads to some soul searching.

-“How can I be wrong about everything?” was the question I asked after she made the charge.
-“I may be wrong about some things, but how can I be wrong about everything?”
+“How can I be wrong about everything?”
+I asked after she made the charge.
+“I might be wrong about some things, but how can I be wrong about everything?”

 “I don’t know,” she said.
 “You just are.”

 In the course of licking my wounds, I remembered something my eighth grade teacher told me, after harshly grading a paper I wrote.

 I was a disinterested student for much of my schooling years, but I chose that paper to display whatever ability I had at the time.
 I’m not sure why I chose that particular paper, but I think it had something to do with my desire to prove myself to a teacher that I respected, and I think I wanted to prove something to myself too.
 Whatever my motivation was, I poured my soul into that assignment, and I couldn’t wait to see the grade I received.
 I also thought there would be effusive praise to follow.

 I was wrong on both counts, and it crushed me.
 “I worked my tail off on this assignment,” I said with the graded paper in hand.

 After she explained what mealy-mouthed meant, I informed her, “I did as you asked.
 You said that we had to be careful to present both sides.”